-Investigations into aviation, commercial shipping, rail, and highway accidents indicate the majority of causes or contributing factors are related to human failures.
-Can the same be said for recreational boating accidents?
+Investigations into aviation, commercial shipping, rail, and highway incidents indicate the majority of causes or contributing factors are related to human failures.
+Can the same be said for recreational boating?

 There's a strong likelihood

 to more conclusive evidence

 on their contribution requires consistently-collected data and information that not only identify factors that contributed to the incident, but also get at how

 In 2012, NASBLA ERAC began its trek toward understanding human error

 and the factors that might be associated with performance failures in recreational boating incidents.

 of the Department of Defense’s Human Factors Analysis and Classification (HFACS)